afjal4/Precipitation-in-Sierra-Nevada/README.md

   <img src="https://github.com/user-attachments/assets/2104dd34-6c93-4e2d-8d99-fda76790484b" />
 </p>

 Different geological factors also impact this errosion, namely the rock density ρ<sub>r</sub> rate of detachability D<sub>r</sub>, which depends on the porosity ϕ, saturation s and errosion coefficient k = 0.75.
-We decided find the average of rocks sampled uniformly throughout the mountain range to achieve ϕ = 0.0947, s = 0.487, which is similar value to that of granite, which makes sense as Sierra Nevada was formed volcanically and granite is igneous.
+We decided find the average of rocks sampled uniformly throughout the mountain range<sup>[4]</sup> to achieve ϕ = 0.0947, s = 0.487, which is similar value to that of granite, which makes sense as Sierra Nevada was formed volcanically and granite is igneous.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/abc2b557-7a0b-41f4-b831-3a123d5bb8ba" />